apache/mxnet/docs/tutorials/gluon/performance.md

     50000 samples

-So we can learn how to identify training bottlenecks, let's intentionally introduce a short `sleep` into the data loading pipeline.
+So we can learn how to identify training bottlenecks, let's intentionally introduce a bottleneck by adding a short `sleep` into the data loading pipeline.
 We transform each 32x32 CIFAR-10 image to 224x224 so we can use it with the ResNet-50 network designed for ImageNet.
 [CIFAR-10 specific ResNet networks](https://gluon-cv.mxnet.io/api/model_zoo.html#gluoncv.model_zoo.get_cifar_resnet) exist but we use the more standard ImageNet variants in this example.

 ```python